International Clinical Trials

 Publications and Presentations

 - TARGIT-R (Retrospective): North American Experience with Intraoperative Radiation Using Low-Kilovoltage X-Rays for Breast Cancer.
-Valente, SA, Tendulkar, RD, Cherian S, Kelemen, PR … et al. Ann Surg Oncol 2016 May 9.
+Valente, SA, Tendulkar, RD, Cherian S, Kelemen PR… et al. Ann Surg Oncol 2016.

 - Long Term Follow-up of Breast Cancer Patients Treated With Intraoperative Radiotherapy Using the Intrabeam Device.
 Kelemen PR, Ashikari AY, Ashikari RH, Hilaris B. 11th Annual Meeting of The American Society of Breast Surgeons 2010.